-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Current list of lower-risk states include: Hawaii - o Stop the Spread initiative extended until March 31, 2021 - Baker-Polito Administration announce new COVID-19 public health measures and protocols
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city continues with phased reopening aspects - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - o Springfield Rotary Club donated 6,000 much-needed surgical masks for city employees - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - \circ Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Current list of lower-risk states include: Hawaii - o Stop the Spread initiative extended until March 31, 2021

-- o Announced new risk measurement system for designating at risk communities - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
-City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions have been extended until January 24, 2021 - First round of COVID-19 vaccines are distributed across the country - First and frontline responders, and health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will be a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
-Now part of group to receive shots in second wave of Phase II - Mayor Sarno and the city's internal review committee announce Phase II of the City's Marijuana RFQ/P applications - Mayor Sarno and CAFO TJ Plante announce the promotion of Springfield native Melanie Acobe as the city's first Latina Budget Director - State opens COVID vaccine appointment portal for Eastfield Mall - Mayor Sarno and PBRM Director Patrick Sullivan announce preliminary master plan for Greenleaf Park - Mayor Sarno and Council Davila to ask City Council to approve special home rule legislation to help address illegal fireworks
+- Baker-Polito Administration announce new COVID-19 public health measures and protocols - o Announced new risk measurement system for designating at risk communities - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
+City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions have been extended until January 24, 2021 - First round of COVID-19 vaccines are distributed across the country - First and frontline responders, and health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 1,400 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Governor Baker announced that the Eastfield Mall will serve as a COVID-19 vaccination site starting Friday, January 29, 2021 - State health officials have moved up seniors aged 65 and older in their priority COVID vaccine rollout plan.
+Now part of group to receive shots in second wave of Phase II - Mayor Sarno and the city's internal review committee announce Phase II of the City's Marijuana RFQ/P applications - Mayor Sarno, Chief of Staff Tom Ashe and CAFO TJ Plante held a Zoom meeting with the Springfield state delegation to discuss the Governor's FY22 state budget and pending state legislative matters - Mayor Sarno and HHS Commission Caulton-Harris announce that the City libraries and Department of Elder Affairs will offer assistance and support for seniors to sign up for the COVID-19 vaccine at the Eastfield Mall